Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1inclass.md

 ### B. Build your own Foldscope:

 Your Foldscope kit has a manual which will guide you through its construction.
-However, if you would like a video tutorial please visit the [Foldscope website](https://www.foldscope.com/foldscope-instructions/).
-TAs will be available during the activity (Friday 4/6, Shriram 112 and 132) session to help you with building your Foldscope as well.
+However, if you would like a video tutorial please visit the [Foldscope website](https://www.foldscope.com/tutorials/).
+TAs will be available during the activity session to help you with building your Foldscope as well.
 Instructions for how to use the foldscope with a smartphone can be found [here](https://www.youtube.com/watch?v=LpeJUbs32VU).

 **To checkout of class have a TA confirm your Foldscope is made**